noyama-catalogic/packet-counter/README.md

 ```
 Now you can use `packetCounetr.sh` for each file.

+### 2. Windows
+**Question 2.1.** Does packet-counter support Windows?

+_Ans._ _Yes!_ Use WinDump.exe to capture packets on your Windows comptuer.
+The packet-count scripts also runs on Cygwin, MSYS2 and Windows Subsystem for Linux (WSL, aka.
+Bash for Windows 10).

 ## Questions & Comments
 Please contact the primary author Nathan Oyama <nathan.oyama[[at]]berkeley.edu>.